fhollenbach/RCrashcourse/CourseNotes.md

 ## Vectorization

-One of the great things about R is that it is vectorized, this means that operations can be done on the whole vector without going through each element individually.
+One of the great things about R is that it is vectorized.
+Vectorization means that operations can be done on the whole vector without going through each element individually.
 For example, say we want to have the height in cm instead of m, so we need to multiply each of the students’ heights by 100.
 We can just multiply the whole variable by 100 and *R* automatically does so for each element.

 ``` r